[Image is missing]

-Multifocal contact lenses are contact lenses with multiple prescriptions in one lens, designed to allow different lens powers targeting vision at varying distances for wearers.
+Multifocal contact lenses and Varifocal contact lenses are contact lenses with multiple prescriptions in one lens, designed to allow different lens powers targeting vision at varying distances for wearers.

 They are made for wearers with presbyopia and help them to easily switch between seeing close-up, in-between, and distant objects.